Your New York Civil Rights & Criminal Defense Lawyers

 New York’s Trusted Police Misconduct Lawyer

-At Sivin, Miller & Roche LLP, we understand the devastating impact that police misconduct can have on individuals and their families.
+At Sivin, Miller & Roche, LLP, we are skilled attorneys who understand the devastating impact that police misconduct can have on individuals and their families.
 Our dedicated team of police misconduct lawyers is committed to seeking justice for victims and holding law enforcement officers accountable for their actions.

 What Constitutes Police Misconduct?

-In the aftermath of police misconduct, victims are often left with physical, emotional, and financial burdens.
-Pursuing a legal case can lead to compensation for these damages, providing relief and accountability.
+In the aftermath of police misconduct, victims are often left with physical, emotional and financial burdens.
+Pursuing a legal case can result in compensation for these damages, providing financial relief and accountability.
 Below, we explore the various types of damages that can be pursued in a police misconduct case.

 Compensatory Damages

 Compensatory damages are intended to restore the victim to the state they were in before the misconduct occurred.
-These damages can be quantified and include:
+These damages can be quantified and include those described below.

 Medical Expenses